grydholt/getdata-009/README.md

-# Explanation of the scripts
+# Explanation of the script

 There is one script named run_analysis.R as per the instructions.
 The steps outlined in the instructions have been added in the script as